josephgeorgegit/videoapi-doc/Readme.md

 `client_key:string = <generated client key>`

-`recorder_config = [
+You can have as many questions here as you like structured like the objects in the array below `recorder_config = [
+    {
+        allow_upload: true,
+        max_length: 60,
+        text_prompt: "this is a sample question"
+    },
     {
         allow_upload: true,
         max_length: 60,
         text_prompt: "this is a sample question"
     }
 ]`

 `const type:string = 'interview'`